Hityy/ngrx-undo-redo/README.md

     maxBufferSize?: number;
         // array of actions that result state can be undo, ignore others allowedActions?: Action[];
-        // undoRedo can throw action, to perform change count in state changesActionType?: string;
         // in case of action types conflics, you can define your own undo/redo action types undoActionType?: string;
     redoActionType?: string;